-To exit the blockquote press the “Enter” key to create a line of space and then click the blockquote button again and this will end the command and return your text to standard format.
+To exit the blockquote press the “Enter” key to create a line of space and then click the block quote button again and this will return your text to standard format.

-12. Divider Line.
-Select this button to add a dividing line to your content …
+12. Horizontal Line.
+Select this functionality to insert a dividing line into your content …

 13. Align Left